biemond/biemond-orawls/README.markdown

 - apply a BSU patch on a Middleware home ( < 12.1.2 )
 - apply an OPatch on a Middleware home or a Oracle product home
 - creates a standard WebLogic domain
+- copy a WebLogic domain to a other node with SSH, unpack and enroll to a nodemanager
 - Startup the nodemanager
 - Start or stop AdminServer, Managed or a Cluster
 - StoreUserConfig for storing WebLogic Credentials and using in WLST